-The Public Liability cover provided by RMP is a blanket cover catering for the 'usual activities' of the authority.
+The Public Liability cover provided by HDI is a blanket cover catering for the 'usual activities' of the institution.
 Special events such as bonfire and firework displays are considered as one-off events of which RMP should be advised.

-Any additional premium payable will depend on the size of the event in terms of expected number of attendees, claims experience of any previous similar events held by the Authority and the size of any Self-Insured Retention (SIR) applying to the main public liability policy.
-Documentation regarding planning for the event, including detailed risk assessments will be required.
+Any additional premium payable will depend on the size of the event in terms of expected number of attendees, claims experience of any previous similar events held by the institution and the size of any Self-Insured Retention (SIR) applying to the main Public Liability policy.
+Documentation regarding planning for the event, including detailed risk assessments, will be required.

-The authority's Public Liability cover will not provide cover for other groups such as a display operator company contracted to run an event.
+The institutions Public Liability cover will not provide cover for other groups such as a professional display operator company contracted to run an event.
 All but very minor groups and private individuals should maintain their own Public Liability cover.